-June 16, 2018 · Leave Management,
+June 16, 2018 · Human Resource Management,

 Tracking employee leave and attendance is one of the most fundamental aspects of the payroll process, yet many organizations do not confer it the attention it deserves.
 The process in itself is not time-consuming, provided the latest technologies are employed to make it error-free and speedy.
-However, done in the wrong manner, the fall outs are immense.
-On one hand there is a direct impact on business continuity; on the other hand, there is a negative influence on the employees.
+However, done in the wrong manner, the fallouts are immense.
+On one hand, there is a direct impact on business continuity; on the other hand, there is a negative influence on the employees.
 Leave management gone wrong can quickly spiral over to spell out lack of productivity and low employee morale.
 Definitely not what businesses want.

-Here is a closer look at the problems arising from misaligned leave management.
+Here is a closer look at the problems arising from misaligned leave management

-- Financial Risk: Labor laws and the company leave policy define how many leaves can be encashed versus how many leaves can be carried forward.
+Labor laws and the company leave policy define how many leaves can be encashed versus how many leaves can be carried forward.
 Leave encashment on accrued leaves is a financial liability to the business.
 A company having to pay out a person the leave encashment on his or her separation directly hits the Profit & Loss statement of the company.
 It is therefore important that employers be aware of the financial outstanding in terms of due leave encashments so that it does not come as a surprise and upset the cash flow.

-- Employee morale: Mismanagement of leaves can have a direct impact on employee well being and morale.
-Employees who do not take enough leaves may face the brunt of overwork and stress due to misaligned work-life balance.
+Mismanagement of leaves can have a direct impact on employee well-being and morale.
+Employees who do not take enough leaves may face the brunt of overwork and stress due to a misaligned work-life balance.
 On the other hand, employees who take too much leave may indicate lower employee engagement levels and lower commitment, and act as a red flag for employee exits.
 Taking too many leaves within a team can also raise inter-team issues and conflicts.
 Managers and employees must therefore always know the actual state of leave utilization in real-time.
 Moreover, they must be encouraged to discuss any leave-related concerns openly.
-An employee tends to be happy when he or she gets leaves when he or she really needs it, as opposed to being denied leaves which are rightly due.
+An employee tends to be happy when he or she gets leaves when he or she really needs it, as opposed to being denied leaves that are rightly due.
 In fact, employee leave is considered to be an important personal issue and if employees do not get leave when they most need it, it leads to big-time demotivation and demoralization.
 Planning leaves in advance, tracking utilization in real-time, and discussing needs openly are some of the ways supervisors can grant leaves without negatively impacting the business output.

 The Role of HR in streamlining Leave Management